Procedures

 The Netherlands and Flanders each have their own quality assurance system.
 A quality assurance system includes the various procedures and conditions for obtaining accreditation.
 Here you will find the most common procedures, after which you can make a choice between the Netherlands and Flanders.

-#non-recognised institutions
+For institutions

 quality assurance systems